blakeb211/HoldemPokerTrainer/README.md

 Train yourself for live Texas Holdem games by seeing the probability of winning change as more cards are dealt.

 PROJECT STATUS:

+Nov 6 2019.
+Simulation is working much faster now (2-3 million records added to DB per minute).
+Next will rewrite the pre and post flop probability methods and upload the prebuilt databases.

 Oct 14 2019.
 Implementing the idea below.
 Total number of unique hands (over 2 million) can be reduced to approximately 7462 hands (see Cactus
 				Kev's poker page for an explanation).